ib-agent/excel-ingest-convert-to-JSON/docs/PDF-processing-approach.md

 - Rich API for custom extraction logic
 - Maintains document structure and formatting

+## AI Failover Strategy and Routing (New)

+To increase robustness when native table detection is unreliable, we introduce an AI failover strategy driven by page-level complexity analysis.
+The core ideas:

+- Analyze every page for numeric density and table-likeness to create a per-page complexity score.
+- Group consecutive pages that contain numbers into compact batches and route only those groups to the AI for extraction.
+- Ask the AI to return both:
+  - Table-oriented output compatible with the table schema documented in `table-oriented-json-schema.md` (tables with page and bbox).
+  - Text sections with embedded numbers conforming to `pdf-json-schema.md` (text_content schema with numbers array per section).
+- Pages without numbers are still represented as paragraphs; these are extracted purely by code and not sent to AI.
+- Reconstruct the full `pdf-json-schema` by merging AI outputs for numeric page groups with code-extracted text sections for the remaining pages, preserving page order.

+This minimizes token usage and latency for large documents while improving accuracy on pages most likely to contain tables or important numeric content.

+### Page Complexity Analysis & Grouping

+For each page, compute:

+- number_count: count of numbers detected via regex patterns consistent with `docs/pdf-json-schema.md` number types
+- number_density: numbers per 1000 characters and per square inch (when bbox data available)
+- layout_signals: optional heuristics such as high alignment regularity, dense vertical lines, repeating column start x positions, and short-line variance indicative of tabular layouts
+- text_ratio: words-to-numbers ratio

+Use thresholds to assign a page category:

+- none_or_low_numbers → code-only paragraph extraction
+- numeric_text → route group to AI for numbers-in-text + paragraph structure
+- probable_table → route group to AI requesting both tables and text

+Consecutive pages with category ∈ {numeric_text, probable_table} are merged into a group with size constraints (e.g., 1–5 pages per group, capped by token budget).
+Non-numeric pages between numeric pages form natural group boundaries.

+### AI Request & Response Contracts

+- Inputs per page group:
+  - Page renders (PNG) when vision models are available; otherwise, page-level structured text with positioning (extracted via PyMuPDF)
+  - Minimal context: document-level metadata, page indices, and requested output schemas
+- Outputs per page group (from AI):
+  - tables: array of tables in table-oriented format, each including page_number and bbox
+  - text_content: sections per page with embedded numbers and metadata per `docs/pdf-json-schema.md`
+  - processing_summary: counts and simple quality flags

+If AI extraction fails or confidence is below threshold, fall back to code-only extraction for that group and mark an error in `processing_summary`.

 ## Architecture Plan

 ### 1. PDF Processor Core (`pdf_processor.py`)